UCLALibrary/research-tips/_posts/2009-12-30-reading-strategies.markdown

             <div class="col s12 m12 l6 pull-l6">
                 <h4>Vary Your Speed for What You Need</h4>
                 <p> Figuring out what information you need from a reading is an important first step!
 It can help you know when to speed up and when to slow down and dive deeper into the reading. </p>
-                 <ul class="browser-default"><li>Slow down your reading when you encounter unfamiliar ideas or new information that seems particularly relevant to your class or research context.</li>
+                 <ul class="browser-default activator"><li>Slow down your reading when you encounter unfamiliar ideas or new information that seems particularly relevant to your class or research context.</li>
                  <li>Increase speed when you encounter ideas that you are familiar with or that don’t pertain to your research context or class.</li>
                  <li>You can use key phrases to identify when to change your  speed.
 For example, if you already understand the concept, you can speed up when you see the phrase “for example.”
 But you might want to slow down when you see something like “Conversely” which indicates a shift or new perspective.</li>
                 </ul>